MicrosoftDocs/bing-docs/bing-docs/bing-spell-check/overview.md

 To get started using the API, pick the subscription you want from <a href="https://www.microsoft.com/en-us/bing/apis/pricing" target="_blank">Bing API Pricing</a>.
 After getting your subscription key, you're all set to make your first call.

-You can easily call the API by sending a native HTTP GET request or by using the Entity Search SDK.
+You can easily call the API by sending a native HTTP GET request or by using the Spell Check SDK.
 For examples to help you get up and running quickly for either option, see [Quickstarts](quickstarts/quickstarts.md).

 ## View API metrics